-#2.
+- #1.
+Due to continued focus on driving safety, high numbers of new inexperienced firefighters, and an increase in heavy apparatus assignments to all "Potential Scenes of Violence."
+These apparatus must stay on location until police arrival, which affects response times for other fire emergencies nearby. - #2.
 Due to high EMS service demand/call volume and finite emergency resources.
 Units are often deployed from more distant fire stations to serve areas experiencing simultaneous 911 calls for EMS service.

-#3.
-Due to lack of staff, although times have improved (measure moved from red to yellow in December).
-An emphasis on recruiting, changes to Civil Service rules, and increased starting pay should lead to increased staffing.
+DFR is exploring how the tiered EMS software (Priority Dispatch) can help reduce response times over the next few months. - #3.
+Due to lack of staff, although times have improved.
+An emphasis on recruiting, changes to Civil Service rules, and increased starting pay should lead to increased staffing and ultimately improved response times. - #10.

-#10.
 Due to seasonality of resurfacing efforts.
-Work ramps up in February and peaks from April to August.
+Work ramps up in February and peaks from April to August. - #13.

-#13.
 Due to holidays.
 When City offices are closed, collection days shift, and Sanitation receives more calls from residents.
-Collection should return to normal in January.

-#14.
-Due to holidays.
-Garbage tonnage increased and recycling decreased in November and December.
-Collection should return to normal in January.

-#17.
-FY 2017-18 program changes and updated homebuyer qualification guidelines will result in larger loans, but the process will be more time-consuming.
-To date, two homeowners were unable to re-qualify under the updated guidelines, an additional applicant was denied, and two others withdrew due to longer processing times.
+As expected, collection began returning to normal in January.
+This number should continue to improve. - #17.
+FY 2017-18 program changes and updated homebuyer qualification guidelines will result in larger loans, but the process is more time-consuming, resulting in fewer loans. - #18.

-#18.
 The target for this measure was adjusted to 1,500 in consultation with Housing and Neighborhood Revitalization.
 The 2018 Notice of Funds Available (NOFA) is expected to produce 800 units, and the single-family NOFA to be issued in 2019 is expected to produce an additional 200.
-Other units may be added through the Home Repair program, the incentive zoning ordinance (if approved), and/or tax credit projects that do not require City funding.
+Other units may be added through the Home Repair program, the incentive zoning ordinance (if approved), and/or tax credit projects that do not require City funding. - #24/25.

-#24/25.
 Due to conversion from CSR system to the new Code Case Management System, which interrupted service request data retrieval.
-CIS is aware of the issue and anticipates resolution by the end of March 2019.
+CIS is aware of the issue and anticipates resolution by the end of March 2019. - #33.

-#28.
-Due to issues with Salesforce at beginning of the fiscal year.
-DAS made up lost ground in December (+52.15% over December 2017), and subsequent reports should continue to improve.

-#33.
 Due to increased attrition/reduction in agents trained to process calls.
 311 has offered training continuously since October, and Civil Service is revising testing requirements to hire additional agents.
-Cornerstone temporary staffing is being used to supplement in the interim.

-#35.
-Due to two water/wastewater projects awarded to Southland Contracting (\$22.44 million) and Oscar Renda Contracting (\$15.81 million).
-At \$38.25 million, these awards to non-local vendors represent more than 15% of total business spend for this period.
+Cornerstone temporary staffing is being used to supplement in the interim. - #35.
+Due to two water/wastewater projects awarded to non-local vendors Southland Contracting (\$22.44 million) and Oscar Renda Contracting (\$15.81 million).

+BUDGET INITIATIVE TRACKER